-- Intellectual Property: Information can be found in Code of Federal Regulations, Title 2, Part 200.315 (2 CFR 200.315), "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Commercialization Strategy (if applicable): Describe the commercialization plan.
-The plan should include intellectual property, market size, financial analysis, strengths and weaknesses, barriers to the market, competitors, and management team.
-Discuss the significance of this development effort, when it can be anticipated, and the potential commercial use for the technology being developed. - Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active-duty military populations and/or DOD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
-For VA PIs, if the VA non-profit corporation is not identified as the applicant institution for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+- Intellectual Property: Information can be found in Code of Federal Regulations, Title 2, Part 200.315 (2 CFR 200.315), "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - Data and Research Resources Sharing Plan: Describe how data and resources generated during the performance of the project will be shared with the research community.
+Refer to the General Application Instructions, Appendix 2, Section K, for more information about the CDMRP expectations for making data and research resources publicly available. - Use of DOD Resources (if applicable): Provide a letter of support signed by the lowest-ranking person with approval authority confirming access to active-duty military populations and/or DOD resources or databases. - Use of VA Resources (if applicable): Provide a letter of support from the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
+For VA PIs, if the VA non-profit corporation is not identified as the applicant institution for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research. - Quad Chart: Provide a quad chart for the project using the template available on eBRAP (https://ebrap.org/eBRAP/public/Program.htm). - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
 The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
-Do not duplicate the technical abstract.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
-Graphics are not allowed.
+Graphics are not allowed. - Background: State how the proposed research addresses one or more of the FY21 OPORP Focus Areas.
+Present the ideas and rationale behind the proposed work. - Objective/Hypothesis: State the objective to be reached or the hypothesis to be tested. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design, including appropriate controls.